 It's also possible to debug users that deviate from the ABAP developer or login names.
 In this way, you can monitor, for example, the technical user that the external caller uses to log in to the RFC API.
 Please make sure that the user entered here has sufficient permissions (e.g. debugging, ABAP development) and is categorized as a dialog user (e.g. even if only temporarily during the test phase).
 When the popup for selecting the type of breakpoint appears, please select "External breakpoint".

 So that the breakpoint is effective for the external caller, the external system must potentially log in once more.
-If the debugger isn't opened after the API function's call, even though the internal test works, the SAP documentation about Externally activated debugging contains additional support for the troubleshooting.
-In most cases, you'll find what you're looking for in the *.TRC files of the remotely used RFC API.
+If the debugger is not opened after the API function's call, even though the internal test works, the SAP documentation about Externally activated debugging contains additional support for the troubleshooting.
+In most cases, you will find what you're looking for in the *.TRC files of the remotely used RFC API.

 6. Externally activated debugging